 - Hired the City's first Homelessness Coordinator.

-Worked to Make Olympia a Safer, More Welcoming & Sustainable Community
+A Safer, More Welcoming & Sustainable Community

 - In November of 2016 wrote and sponsored Olympia’s Sanctuary City Resolution - ensuring that all Olympia residents are safe and receive City services regardless of immigration status.